 At a Glance

-▲▲▲ Stradun Stroll Charming walk through Dubrovnik's vibrant Old Town, ideal for coffee, ice cream, and people-watching.
+▲▲▲ Dubrovnik Walk Charming walk (outlined in my guidebooks) through Dubrovnik's vibrant Old Town, ideal for coffee, ice cream, and people-watching.

 ▲▲▲ City Walls Scenic mile-long walk along top of 15th-century fortifications encircling the city.

-▲▲▲ Mount Srđ Napoleonic fortress above Dubrovnik with spectacular views and a modest museum to the recent war.
+▲▲▲ Mount Srđ Napoleonic fortress above town with spectacular views and a modest museum about the 1991–1992 Siege of Dubrovnik.

 ▲ Franciscan Monastery Museum Tranquil cloister, medieval pharmacy-turned-museum, and a century-old pharmacy still serving residents today.